alliance-genome/agr_curation/README.md

 ### Additional deployment steps
-In order to successfully deploy to the beta or production environment, as few additional steps need to be taken to ensure the new version of the application can function in a consistent state upon and after deployment.
+In order to successfully deploy to the beta or production environment, as few additional steps need to be taken after merging into the respective branch to trigger deployment and to ensure the new version of the application can function in a consistent state upon and after deployment.

 1. Compare the environment variables set in the Elastic Beanstalk environment between the environment you want to deploy to and from (e.g. compare curation-beta to curation-alpha for deployment to beta, or curation-production to curation-beta for deployment to production).
 This can be done through the [EB console](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/application/overview?applicationName=curation-app), or by using the `eb printenv` CLI.
 Scan for relevant change:
    *  New variables should be added to the environment to be deployed to, **before** initiating the deployment